-On a rainy Goan afternoon, wrapped up in my blue poncho, I drive my bike past verdant rice paddies, abandoned railway tracks and sleepy hamlets, to cross over to little-known islands in the interiors of Goa.
+On a rainy afternoon, wrapped up in my blue poncho, I drive my bike past verdant rice paddies, abandoned railway tracks and sleepy hamlets.
+The search for soulful Goa experiences leads me to little-known islands in the interiors of Goa.

-I’ve spent two blissful monsoon seasons discovering offbeat Goa.
-Take my list and go, and soak in experiences you never could have imagined:
+I’ve spent two blissful monsoon seasons discovering Goa experiences beyond the beaches.
+Take my list and go, and soak in moments you never could have imagined:

-- 1. Discover the sleepy Chorao Island (a right of passage to offbeat Goa!)
+- 1. Discover the sleepy Chorao Island – my favorite among offbeat places in Goa

-- 3. Try poi at a traditional bakery (a truly offbeat Goa experience)
+- 3. Try poi at a traditional Goan bakery

-- 5. Stay with a Goan family in an ancestral Goan-Portuguese house
+- 5. Forget the “where to stay in Goa” lists and live with a Goan family in an ancestral Goan-Portuguese house

 - 6. Celebrate the traditional Sao Joao festival by jumping in a well!

-- 7. Pay homage to the indomitable spirit of an intrepid female traveller (an inspiring offbeat Goa experience)
+- 7. Pay homage to the indomitable spirit of an intrepid female traveller – among stunning places to visit in Goa in monsoon

 - 8. Speedboat along the backwaters